 Harry’s financial difficulties were no doubt due to the fact that he was dismissed from the Royal Navy following a court martial.
-In 1824 Harry was arrested and accused of claiming as an expense the selling of seven blankets to seven members of the crew of the ship in which he was the Purser when in fact no such sale took place.
+In 1824 Harry was arrested and accused of falsely distributing seven blankets to seven members of the crew of the ship in which he was the Purser and reclaiming the expense from the Navy when in fact no such distribution had taken place.
 He was found guilty and discharged from the Navy.
 Harry then spent the rest of his life trying to clear his name and restore his honor.
 More practically, he made various attempts to have his Navy pension restored to him, although he never succeeded.
 Details of the court case can be found below.

 Harry’s bankruptcies and various other exploits appeared on occasion in the London Gazette and these can be read HERE. (<—PDF).

 He was renowned for his cantankerousness and often quarreled with neighbours, resulting in law suits.
 Among other things, he walled in the village pond and demolished the piers to the gates of his local church at Halstead because the opening was not wide enough for his wife’s carriage.